mattlqx/claude-code-ollama-proxy/README.md

 - OpenAI API key 🔑
 - Google AI Studio (Gemini) API key (if using Google provider) 🔑
+- Ollama installed locally or on a server (if using Ollama provider) 🔗
 - [uv](https://github.com/astral-sh/uv) installed.

 ### Setup 🛠️